SciLifeLab/TIDDIT/README.md

 The singularity container will download and install the latest commit on the scilifelab branch of TIDDIT.
 The "versioned_singularity" folder contains singularity recipes for installing certain releases of TIDDIT.
+These releases may also be downloaded through singularity hub

+	singularity pull --name TIDDIT.simg shub://J35P312/TIDDIT:2.7.1

 The SV module
 =============